If you're a creative type, I'm going to bet that you have plenty of ideas. You probably have ten new ideas for your craft business before breakfast.

 When we talk about potential reward, craft business owners need to be careful.

 If you are making products by hand, that means the growth of your business (your reward) is intrinsically limited by the time you have to create your items.
-That might be fine based on your goals.
+That limitation might be fine based on your goals.
 It's not an automatic deal-breaker, but it is something to keep in mind.
-When you consider the time it takes to make an item, and the profit on each item, do the numbers work?
-Will the reward meet your expectations?
-Are there ways to change your product or your production process to increase the potential reward?

 If you've found that one of your ideas has a very clear deal-breaker, insolvable problem, it needs to go.